-Coverage is universal; all residents are entitled to publicly-financed health care.
+Coverage is universal; all residents are entitled to publicly financed health care.
 Following the introduction of Couverture Maladie Universelle (CMU) in 2000, the state finances coverage for residents not eligible for coverage by the general public health insurance scheme (0.4% of the population).
-The state also finances health services for illegal residents (L'Aide Médicale d'Etat; AME).
+The state also finances health services for illegal residents (L'Aide Médicale d'Etat [AME]).

-Services: The public health insurance scheme covers hospital care, ambulatory care and prescription drugs.
+Services: The public health insurance scheme covers hospital care, ambulatory care, and prescription drugs.
 It provides minimal coverage of outpatient eye and dental care.
 Preventive services (immunizations) are covered to a certain extent, usually for defined target populations.

-Cost-sharing: Cost-sharing is widely applied to publicly-financed health services and drugs and takes three forms: co-insurance, co-payments, and extra billing.
+Cost-sharing: Cost-sharing is widely applied to publicly financed health services and drugs, and takes three forms: coinsurance, copayments, and extra billing.

-Co-insurance rates are applied to all health services and drugs listed in the publicly-financed benefits package.
-Co-insurance rates vary depending on:
+Coinsurance rates are applied to all health services and drugs listed in the publicly financed benefits package.
+Coinsurance rates vary depending on:

-- the type of care: hospital care (20% plus a daily co-payment of €16/\$20 [\$24/29 USD), doctor visits (30%), dental care (30%) - the type of patient: patients suffering from chronic conditions and poorer patients are exempt from cost sharing, though only if they are treated with services and supplies listed in the benefit package which is published and updated by the National Health Authority (HAS) - the effectiveness of the prescription drug: 0% for highly effective drugs, 35%, 65% and 100% for drugs of limited therapeutic value - whether or not patients comply with the recently-implemented gatekeeping system (médecin traitant).
-Visits to the gatekeeping general practitioner (GP) are subject to a 30% co-insurance rate, while visits to other GPs are subject to a co-insurance rate up to 50%; the difference between the two rates cannot be reimbursed by complementary private health insurance (see below).
+- the type of care-hospital care (20% plus a daily copayment of €16-€20 [US\$24-US\$29)], doctor visits (30%), dental care (30%) - the type of patient-patients suffering from chronic conditions and poorer patients are exempt from cost-sharing, though only if they are treated with services and supplies listed in the benefit package, which is published and updated by the HAS - the effectiveness of the prescription drug-0 percent for highly effective drugs, 35 percent, 65 percent, and 100 percent for drugs of limited therapeutic value - whether or not patients comply with the recently implemented gatekeeping system (médecin traitant)-visits to the gatekeeping GP are subject to a 30 percent coinsurance rate, while visits to other GPs are subject to a coinsurance rate up to 50 percent; the difference between the two rates cannot be reimbursed by complementary private health insurance (see below)

-In addition to cost-sharing through co-insurance, which can be fully reimbursed by complementary private health insurance, the following non-reimbursable co-payments apply, up to an annual ceiling of €50 (\$74 USD): €1 per doctor visit (\$1.49 USD), €0.50 (\$0.74 USD) per prescription drug, €2 (\$2.98 USD) per ambulance journey and €18 (\$27 USD) for expensive hospital treatment.
+In addition to cost-sharing through coinsurance, which can be fully reimbursed by complementary private health insurance, the following non-reimbursable copayments apply, up to an annual ceiling of $\in$ 50 (US\$74): $\in$ 1.00 per doctor visit (US\$1.49), $\in$ 0.50 (US\$0.74) per prescription drug, $\in$ 2.00 (US\$2.98) per ambulance and $\in$ 18.00 (US\$27.00) for expensive hospital treatment.

-Reimbursement by the publicly-financed health insurance scheme is based on a reference price.
+Reimbursement by the publicly financed health insurance scheme is based on a reference price.
 Doctors and dentists may charge above this reference price (extra billing) based on their level of professional experience.
-The difference between the reference price and the extra billed amount must be paid by the patient and may or may not be covered by complementary private health insurance depending on the contract.
-Out-of-pocket payments, including both cost-sharing and expenditure paid directly by private households, accounted for 7% of total national health expenditures in 2007.
+The difference between the reference price and the extra billed amount must be paid by the patient and may or may not be covered by complementary private health insurance, depending on the contract.
+Out-of-pocket payments, including both cost-sharing and expenditure paid directly by private households, accounted for 7 percent of total national health expenditures in 2007.